miguelmota/ethereum-development-with-go-book/en/transfer-eth/README.md

+---
+description: Tutorial on how to transfer ETH to another wallet or smart contract with Go.
+---

 # Transferring ETH

 In this lesson you'll learn how to transfer ETH from one account to another account.
 If you're already familar with Ethereum then you know that a transaction consists of the amount of ether you're transferring, the gas gas limit, the gas price, a nonce, the receiving address, and optionally data.
 The transaction must be signed with the private key of the sender before it's broadcasted to the network.